blonestar/wp-theme-vite-tailwind/readme.md

 ## Main features

 - fast Auto browser refresh/sync file change/save
-- integrated Tailwind CSS Just-in-time compiler (v3)
+- built in Tailwindcss Just-in-time compiler
 - extremely small CSS as there is no unsued css at all
 - keep your local domain while developing
 - `npm run build` for production packing Javascript and CSS